j-d-carmichael/load-mongoose/README.md

 # load-mongoose

+A simple and convient wrapper for connecting to mongoose.

+## Details

 The established connection will use the default options (for mongoose 5.9), these can be overridden with mongoOpts:
 ```
 useCreateIndex: true,